tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 ***********

 Once the emission from a galaxy or component has been generated, typically through an emission model, it can be represented or transformed into a variety of different observables.
-The simplest is the full spectral energy distribution (SED), represented through an ``sed`` object.
+The simplest is the full spectral energy distribution (SED), represented through an ``Sed`` object.
-``sed`` objects contain a variety of useful methods for accessing the luminosity, flux and wavelength, as well as other more specific properties and derived properties (for example, the strength of the Balmer break).
+``Sed`` objects contain a variety of useful methods for accessing the luminosity, flux and wavelength, as well as other more specific properties and derived properties (for example, the strength of the Balmer break).

-An SED can be transformed into broad- or narrow-band photometry through filters, represented by a ``filter`` object, or a ``filter_collection`` if multiple filters are defined.
+An ``Sed`` can be transformed into broad- or narrow-band photometry through filters, represented by a ``Filter`` object, or a ``FilterCollection`` if multiple filters are defined.

 Images, either monochromatic, RGB, or integral field unit (IFU), can also be created, typically where spatial information on the emitting sources is provided.
 Parametric morphologies can also be created for parametric galaxies.